There are now alternative period products to pads and tampons……

+And thank goodness for that!
+Traditional pads and tampons were so bad for the environment and it is about time that there was more of a ‘modern solution’ to the problem of collecting menstrual blood.
 In this article we look at the different types of non-throw-away items that can be used during menstruation, and the benefits and downsides of each in addition to the aspects of sustainability, health and cost-effectiveness.

-Cloth pads are becoming a highly-popular option.
+Cloth pads are becoming a highly popular option.
 They offer the convenience of a regular pad but with some suggested extra benefits.
 Cloth liners and pads come in a variety of shapes, styles, absorbency level, with or without waterproofing, with or without wings, even for postpartum use.
 They are used just like a disposable pad except without the “throw away at the end” final step.
 Instead, pads are washed, either by hand or by machine.
 Some users opt to soak in a lidded bucket to reduce or eliminate staining and wash in one lot.
 Others wash them day by day with the usual washing.
 There are many variations of how to launder cloth pads and it’s a case of finding what’s most convenient and suitable for you.

 Where do you get them?